stargazer/django-icetea/README.md

 ## Philosophy

-``Django-IceTea`` aims to provide the abstractions for providing out-of-the-box functionality for creating APIs.
+``django-icetea`` aims to provide the abstractions for providing out-of-the-box functionality for creating APIs.
 It strives to keep things clear and explicit, without any unnecessary magic behind the scenes.